OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

   .. image:: /images/import_vm_template.png
     :align: center

   If you want to create the vOneCloud VM Template manually, log in into Sunstone as **CloudAdmin** user as in explained :ref:`here <download_and_deploy>`, proceed to the ``Templates -> VMs``, and click on the **+** sign.
-Select *vCenter* as the hypervisor, and type in the *vCenter Template UUID*.
+Select *vCenter* as the hypervisor, and type in the *vCenter Instance ID*, the *vCenter Templated Ref* and the *vCenter Cluster Ref* (more information :onedoc:`here <deployment/vmware_infrastructure_setup/vcenter_driver.html#managed-object-reference>`).
 You can also set a capacity (CPU and Memory) that would be honored at the time of instantiating the VM.
 In the *Scheduling* tab you can select the hostname of the specific vCenter.
 The *Context* tab allows to pass information onto the VM to tailor it for its final use (read more about it :ref:`here <build_template_context>`).
 In *Network* tab a valid Virtual Network (see below) can added to the VM, possible values for the MODEL type of the network card are:

   - virtuale1000
   - virtuale1000e